andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 You can detect a short button press by handling the *ACTION\_SCREEN\_OFF* intent and kick the screen back to life with acquiring a wake lock.
 What a hack!

-Please note that you can't declare *ACTION\_SCREEN\_OFF* in the AndroidManifest.xml.
+Please note that you can't declare *ACTION\_SCREEN\_OFF* in the AndroidManifest.xml!
 You are only allowed to catch them while your application is running.
 For that reason, create a class called *OnScreenOffReceiver* that extends *BroadcastReceiver* and add the following code:

 {% highlight java %}